SadhanaShreee/Data---Science-Analyzing-the-Impact-of-Environmental-and-Factors-on-Housing-Prices-in-Boston/README.md

 # Importing required libraries for plotting
 import matplotlib.pyplot as plt

+# Define the Null and Alternate Hypotheses for the impact of 'DIS' on 'MEDV'

+# Null Hypothesis (H0): The distance to employment centers (DIS) has no effect on median home value (MEDV)
+# Alternate Hypothesis (H1): The distance to employment centers (DIS) has a significant effect on median home value (MEDV)

 # 1. Boxplot for "Median value of owner-occupied homes" (MEDV)
 plt.figure(figsize=(8,6))
 sns.boxplot(x=boston_df['MEDV'])